Casanova (LeVert song)

-"Casanova" is a 1987 single by American R&B vocal group LeVert, written and produced by Reggie Calloway.
-It reached number five on the Billboard Hot 100 singles chart and number nine on the UK Singles Chart, LeVert's only Top Ten (and Top-40) on either chart.
-It was the first new jack swing song to reach number one on the Billboard Hot Black Singles chart.
-It topped the chart for two weeks, becoming the group's second number-one.
+"Casanova" is a song by American R&B vocal group LeVert, written and produced by Reggie Calloway.
+Released as a single in 1987, it reached number five on the US Billboard Hot 100 chart and number nine on the UK Singles Chart—LeVert's only top-40 hit on either chart.
+It was the first new jack swing song to reach number one on the Billboard Hot Black Singles chart, topping the chart for two weeks.
 It has become a standard number for New Orleans brass bands following its popularization by the Rebirth Brass Band.

-The song is featured in 1987's The Pick-Up Artist, starring Robert Downey Jr. and Molly Ringwald, and appears on the soundtrack album of the Whoopi Goldberg movie Fatal Beauty, released the same year.
+Music video

+The official music video was directed by Jane Simpson.